Dankem/pyGROMODS/README.md

 		2).
 Create 'MDSHOME' folder inside the working directory, if not present 3).
 Backup any former 'mdsgmx' folder inside MDSHOME if not having unique ID attached 4).
 Create a new 'gmxmds' folder anywhere and populate with the following files labelled as such:
-				a. topol.top
+				a. topol.top (Main topology file must be so named)
 				b.
-LIGS_at.itp --- for Ligand atomtypes, if needed
+Ligand topology files --- named as defined in the topol.top file, if needed (e.g. LIGS_at.itp for atomtypes, and LIGS_mt.itp for moleculetypes)
 				c.
-LIGS_mt.itp --- for Ligand moleculetypes, if needed
-				d. posre.itp and/or posre_udp.itp --- for restraint file, if needed
+Restraint file(s) --- named as defined in topol.top file, if needed (e.g. posre.itp and/or posre_udp.itp)
-				e. fsolvated.gro --- for final solvated structure file 5).
+				d. fsolvated.gro --- final solvated structure file must be so named 5).
 Go to the GUI platform, click MDS menu, select fresh, and upload necessary files as prepared.
 Following succcessful upload, you will be redirected to MDSrun page.
 		6).
 HAVING PROBLEM COMPILING OPENCL AT MDS RUN TIME, Try the following:
 				a.
 Create a reuseable OpenCL folder